mmphego/face_mask_detection_openvino/README.md

 This application executes 2 parallel infer requests for the Face Mask Detection and Face Detection networks that run simultaneously.

 Using a set of the following pre-trained models:
-- face-detection-adas-0001, which is a primary detection network for finding faces.
+- [face-detection-adas-0001](https://docs.openvinotoolkit.org/latest/_models_intel_face_detection_adas_0001_description_face_detection_adas_0001.html), which is a primary detection network for finding faces.
 - face-mask-detection, which is a pretrained model for detecting a mask.

-This application can be improved and then integrated with CCTV or other types cameras to detect and identify people without masks in public areas such as shopping centers and etc. This the ever increasing COVID-19 cases world-wide these application could be useful in controlling the spread of the virus.
+This application can be improved and then integrated with CCTV or other types cameras to detect and identify people without masks in public areas such as shopping centres and etc. This the ever increasing COVID-19 cases world-wide these application could be useful in controlling the spread of the virus.

 ![Screenshot from 2020-06-01 22-21-47](https://user-images.githubusercontent.com/7910856/83451683-a8d71780-a457-11ea-8eae-185725fefcc9.png)